f3-factory/F3com-data/databases/main.md

 );
 ```

-To retrieve a record from our table:-
+To retrieve a record from our table:

 ``` php
 $user=new DB\SQL\Mapper($db,'users');